top of page

 UX Research

 Redesign of the mobile and desktop smart lock interface for using and managing digital keys for 1aim GmbH.
-The project was a complete redesign of the outdated, and quite frankly, ugly and unusable system.
-The redesign involved extensive research with persona, flow, and journey development, followed by wireframes (seen below), prototyping, multiple rounds of usability testing with iterative UI implementation.
+The project was a complete redesign of the outdated, and quite frankly, unusable system.
+The redesign involved extensive research with persona, flow, and journey development, followed by wireframes, prototyping, multiple rounds of usability testing with iterative UI implementation.

 Research